Rana Sanaullah: Pakistan Muslim League (N)

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Nawaz) (PML-N) in the 1997 Pakistani general election.

 He was re-elected to the Provincial Assembly of the Punjab from PP-70 (Faisalabad-XX) as a candidate of (PML-N) in the 2002 Pakistani general election.
 He was also elected as the leader of opposition of the Punjab Provincial Assembly.
-In 2003, he was abducted by alleged intelligence agency Inter-Services Intelligence (ISI) and was badly tortured for speaking against military regime.
+In 2003, he was allegedly abducted by the intelligence agency Inter-Services Intelligence (ISI) and was badly tortured for speaking against military regime.
 Different pictures published in different newspapers showed Rana without his signature moustache and a shaved head.
 His acquaintances claim that the torture resulted in such an everlasting effect that interrupted the natural process of hair growth and since then his hair didn't grow that bushy as before.
 When freed, he was subsequently shifted to DHQ hospital.

 He was re-elected to the Provincial Assembly of the Punjab from PP-70 (Faisalabad-XX) as a candidate of (PML-N) in the 2008 Pakistani general election.

 He was re-elected to the Provincial Assembly of the Punjab from PP-70 (Faisalabad-XX) as a candidate of (PML-N) in the 2013 Pakistani general election.

 He was elected to the National Assembly of Pakistan from NA-106 (Faisalabad-VI) as a candidate of (PML-N) in the 2018 Pakistani general election.

 He ran in the 2024 Pakistani General Election from NA-100 on PML-N Party ticket but was unsuccessful, he received 11,2639 votes against Dr Nisar Ahmed Jutt, an independent candidate who received 13,1941 votes.

 Interior Minister

-After dissolution of Government of Imran Khan through a no-confidence motion Sheikh Rasheed Ahmed down as Interior Minister.
+After dissolution of the government of Imran Khan through a no-confidence motion, he replaced Sheikh Rasheed Ahmed as Interior Minister.
 On 17 April 2022, he was appointed Federal Interior Minister of Pakistan in Shehbaz Sharif's cabinet.

 Special Assistant to the Prime Minister on Political Affairs

-In April 2024, the current President of Pakistan Asif Ali Zardari appoints him as Special Assistant to the Prime Minister on Political Affairs.
+In April 2024, the current President of Pakistan Asif Ali Zardari appointed him Special Assistant to the Prime Minister on Political Affairs.